Law Firm Partner Billable Hours: Market Reality Check

 Quick Answer

-Partner billable hours vary significantly by firm type and market, with Am Law 100 partners typically billing 2,000-2,400 hours annually.
+Partner billable hours vary significantly by firm type and market, with reported figures varying widely and many equity partners billing below associate levels as they shift toward origination.
 However, partners focus more on business development and client management than pure hour generation.

 The Partner Billable Hour Reality